chnn/dotfiles/README.markdown

     :BundleInstall

-vundle should take care of everything for you.
-Some plugins require a little extra work.
-Check the `README` in [Command-T](https://github.com/wincent/Command-T) to see how to set it up (it requires vim with ruby enabled.)
+vundle should take care of everything for you, though some plugins may require a little extra work.